Meet Mom2Mom's Host

-Tenille Lafontaine, host of our monthly Mom2Mom podcast, says leading discussions about topics like walking to school and risky play has been a real learning experience.
+Tenille Lafontaine, host of our Mom2Mom podcast, says leading discussions about topics like walking to school and risky play has been a real learning experience.

 “Both are unfamiliar topics to me and my family.
 I’m sort of opposite of the guests, which means I’m learning” she says.
 “If I’m learning something as host, no doubt listeners are learning too.”